Skip to main content

 Atlas synthesis workflow

 1. Add the papers to one Atlas project.
-PDFs are the safest format for stable research documents, and academic paper search works best with precise identifiers such as DOI, arXiv ID, title, or author.
+Use PDFs when you can.
+You can also find a paper by its DOI, arXiv ID, title, or author.

-2. Ask a source-grounded question: "Compare these papers in a table with columns for theme, claim, supporting evidence, limitation, disagreement, gap, and citation."
+2. Ask: "Compare these papers in a table with columns for topic, claim, source passage, limit, disagreement, gap, and citation."

 3. If the answer blends sources together, ask Atlas to separate sources by row and name which paper supports each claim.